 Acquisitions or other consolidating transactions could have adverse effects on Glow.
 Glow could lose strategic relationships if its partners are acquired by or enter into agreements with a competitor, causing Glow to lose access to distribution, content, and other resources.
 The relationships between Glow and its strategic partners may deteriorate and cause an adverse effect on the business.
 Glow could lose customers if competitors or user of competing technology consolidate with Glow's current or potential customers.
-Furthermore, Glow's current competitors could become larger players in the market or new competitive disadvantage, which could cause Glow to lose customers, revenue, and market share.
+Furthermore, Glow's current competitors could become larger players in the market or new competitors could form from consolidations.
+Any of the foregoing events could put Glow at a competitive disadvantage, which could cause Glow to lose customers, revenue, and market share.
 Consolidation in the industry could also force Glow to divert greater resources to meet new or additional competitive threats, which could harm Glow's operating results.